andresLimon/os222/links.md

 # LINKS

 1. [One](https://www.hostinger.com/tutorials/linux-commands)<br>
-This is a link to basic linux commands. <hr>
+This is a link to basic linux commands. <br>
 It is very important because this will help you move trough linux more easily.

 2. [Two](https://en.wikipedia.org/wiki/2)<br>